Kingsborough Community College: Campus

 KCC's Marine Academic Center (MAC) features a working lighthouse.

 Located in Manhattan Beach, Brooklyn, the 71 acre campus overlooks Sheepshead Bay, Jamaica Bay, and the Atlantic Ocean.
 It is located on the site of the old Sheepshead Bay Maritime Training Center for Merchant Marines, Coast Guard and Navy and the Manhattan Beach Air Force Station.

 A working lighthouse, # 34360, sits atop the Marine Academic Center (MAC).
 Designed by Gruzen Samton Architects, it has flashed a white light every 4 seconds since 1990.

 The library at Kingsborough Community College is named after former City University of New York Chancellor Robert Kibbee.
 The 743-seat Leon M. Goldstein Performing Arts Center at Kingsborough was named in honor of Leon M. Goldstein, who was president at the college from 1971 to 1999.
 Kingsborough is the only college in New York City with its own private beach, which is open for swimming during the summer.

+Public transit access

+Kingsborough Community College is accessible with the bus from the Sheepshead Bay station or the bus from the Brighton Beach station, via transfer from the B or Q train.